 1 (i) research on, and documentation of, the history of a 2 community; and 3 (ii) surveys of the historic resources of a community.
 4 (B) An education and interpretation project that conveys the 5 history of a community or site.
-6 (C) A planning project (other than building rehabilitation) that 7 advances economic development using heritage tourism and his- 8 toric preservation.
-9 (D) A training project that provides opportunities for profes- 10 sional development in areas that would aid a community in using 11 and promoting its historic resources.
+6 (C) A planning project (other than building rehabilitation) tha 7 advances economic development using heritage tourism and his 8 toric preservation.
+9 (D) A training project that provides opportunities for profes 10 sional development in areas that would aid a community in using 11 and promoting its historic resources.
 12 (E) A project to support heritage tourism in a Preserve America 13 Community designated under section 311103 of this title.
-14 (F) Other nonconstruction projects that identify or promote his- 15 toric properties or provide for the education of the public about 16 historic properties that are consistent with the purposes of this 17 chapter.
-18 (2) LIMITATION.-In providing grants under this chapter, the Sec- 19 retary shall provide only one grant to each eligible project selected for 20 a grant.
-21 (c) PREFERENCE.-In providing grants under this chapter, the Secretary 22 may give preference to projects that carry out the purposes of both the pro- 23 gram and the Save America's Treasures Program.
-24 (d) Consultation and Notification.- 25 (1) CONSULTATION.-The Secretary shall consult with the Council in 26 preparing the list of projects to be provided grants for a fiscal year 27 under the program.
-28 (2) NOTIFICATION.-Not later than 30 days before the date on 29 which the Secretary provides grants for a fiscal year under the pro- 30 gram, the Secretary shall submit to the Committee on Energy and Nat- 31 ural Resources and Committee on Appropriations of the Senate and the 32 Committee on Natural Resources and Committee on Appropriations of 33 the House of Representatives a list of any eligible projects that are to 34 be provided grants under the program for the fiscal year.
-35 (e) Cost-Sharing Requirement.- 36 (1) IN GENERAL.-The non-Federal share of the cost of carrying out 37 a project provided a grant under this chapter shall be not less than 38 50 percent of the total cost of the project.
-39 (2) FORM OF NON-FEDERAL SHARE.-The non-Federal share re- 40 quired under paragraph (1) shall be in the form of- 41 (A) cash; or
+14 (F) Other nonconstruction projects that identify or promote his 15 toric properties or provide for the education of the public about 16 historic properties that are consistent with the purposes of this 17 chapter.
+18 (2) Limitation.-In providing grants under this chapter, the Sec 19 retary shall provide only one grant to each eligible project selected for 20 a grant.
+21 (c) Preference.-In providing grants under this chapter, the Secretary 22 may give preference to projects that carry out the purposes of both the pro 23 gram and the Save America's Treasures Program.
+24 (d) Consultation and Notification.- 25 (1) Consultation.-The Secretary shall consult with the Council in 26 preparing the list of projects to be provided grants for a fiscal year 27 under the program.
+28 (2) Notification.-Not later than 30 days before the date or 29 which the Secretary provides grants for a fiscal year under the pro 30 gram, the Secretary shall submit to the Committee on Energy and Nat 31 ural Resources and Committee on Appropriations of the Senate and the 32 Committee on Natural Resources and Committee on Appropriations o 33 the House of Representatives a list of any eligible projects that are to 34 be provided grants under the program for the fiscal year.
+35 (e) Cost-Sharing Requirement.- 36 (1) In general.-The non-Federal share of the cost of carrying ou 37 a project provided a grant under this chapter shall be not less than 38 50 percent of the total cost of the project.
+39 (2) Form of non-federal share re 10 quired under paragraph (1) shall be in the form of-

+(A) cash; or